shubhamkumarjha123/py_codes/folder/Find the sum of the series upto n terms.md

-# Find sum of the series upto n terms.
+# Find sum of the series upto n terms

 ```python